-Siri isn’t marketed as an accessibility feature, but it can be very useful for people with sight loss.
+Siri isn’t marketed as an accessibility feature, but it can be very useful for visually impaired people.

 Siri allows you to speak commands to, and ask questions of your iPhone or iPad.

-Recent iPhones and iPads that can use Apple's new AI features, branded Apple Intelligence, have a different version of Siri from that available on older iPhones and iPads.
+Recent iPhones and iPads that use Apple's new AI features, branded Apple Intelligence, have a different version of Siri from that available on older iPhones and iPads.
 If your device supports Apple Intelligence you will find "Apple Intelligence and Siri" in Settings in place of "Siri".
-Apple has delayed the introduction of significant changes to Siri to a future version of iOS.
-I believe everything here should work with both versions of Siri.
+Apple has delayed the introduction of long-promised significant improvements to the Apple Intelligence version of Siri.
+According to a leak published by Mark Gurman of Bloomberg, Apple is targeting iOS 26.4 for a significant update to Siri and this will probably be released in spring 2026.
+I believe everything here should work for now with both versions of Siri.
 I'll update my Siri pages when the versions diverge more significantly.

 Siri can be used to make phone calls and send text messages with commands like: